Norden bombsight: Fully automatic bombsight

 While the Mk.
 XI was reaching its final design, the Navy learned of the Army's efforts to develop a synchronous bombsight, and asked Norden to design one for them.
 Norden was initially unconvinced this was workable, but the Navy persisted and offered him a development contract in June 1929.
-Norden retreated to his mother's house in Zurich and returned in 1930 with a working prototype.
+Norden retreated to his mother's house in Zürich and returned in 1930 with a working prototype.
 Lieutenant Frederick Entwistle, the Navy's chief of bombsight development, judged it revolutionary.

 The new design, the Mark XV, was delivered in production quality in the summer of 1931.
-In testing it proved to eliminate all of the problems of the earlier Mk.
+In testing, it proved to eliminate all of the problems of the earlier Mk.
 XI design.
 From 4000 ft altitude the prototype delivered a CEP of 35 ft, while even the latest production Mk.
 XI's were 55 ft.
 At higher altitudes, a series of 80 bomb runs demonstrated a CEP of 75 ft.
 In a test on 7 October 1931, the Mk.
 XV dropped 50% of its bombs on a static target, the USS Pittsburgh, while a similar aircraft with the Mk.
 XI had only 20% of its bombs hit.

 Moreover, the new system was dramatically simpler to use.
 After locating the target in the sighting system, the bombardier simply made fine adjustments using two control wheels throughout the bomb run.
 There was no need for external calculation, lookup tables or pre-run measurements – everything was carried out automatically through an internal wheel-and-disc calculator.
 The calculator took a short time to settle on a solution, with setups as short as six seconds, compared to the 50 needed for the Mk.
 XI to measure its ground speed.
 In most cases, the bomb run needed to be only 30 seconds long.